 Under this program we will first identify lenders from our Optigo network who are willing and able to support smaller lending institutions.
-We will develop a "playbook" of guidelines and standards for these Optigo lenders to interface with and support smaller lending institutions.
-This "playbook" will include a menu of different support tactics and economic parameters.
+We will develop a framework of guidelines and standards for these Optigo lenders to interface with and support smaller lending institutions.
+This framework will include a menu of different support tactics and economic parameters.
 From there, we will (a) match incoming lender requests from these small institutions with the list of qualified Optigo lenders and monitor progress, and

 (b) conduct our own outreach and events to identify additional potential small lenders.
-We will start with a small number of correspondent relationships to refine parameters and develop our playbook.
+We will start with a small number of correspondent relationships to refine parameters and develop our framework.
 Over time we will continue to expand and refine the list of qualified Optigo lenders and expand this correspondent relationship program through ongoing outreach and pairing.

-Period Key Action Items Targets Year 1 - 2022 Host roundtable discussions for CDFIs, MDIs and SFIs; conduct outreach to these institutions to understand their unique challenges and needs.
-Conduct outreach to Optigo lenders.
+Period Key Action Items Targets Year 1 - 2022 Conduct outreach to Optigo lenders.
 Analyze feedback to understand the feasibility and challenges of providing liquidity or other support to CDFIs, MDIs and other SFIs.
-Develop draft "playbook" for Optigo lenders engaging with correspondent lenders.
-Host two roundtable discussions with SFI's.
+Develop draft framework for Optigo lenders engaging with correspondent lenders.
 Identify at least one Optigo lender to commit to supporting small lending institutions.
 Engage at least one correspondent vendor Year 2 - 2023 Establish correspondent relationship(s) to identify opportunities for improvement before expanding availability.
-Publish "playbook" for Optigo lenders to leverage in supporting small lending institutions.
-Playbook to include best practices and economic limits/requirements around warehouse lines for aggregating collateral, due diligence requirements, servicing resources, ongoing consulting and education resources.
+Publish framework for Optigo lenders to leverage in supporting small lending institutions.
+Framework to include best practices and economic limits/requirements around warehouse lines for aggregating collateral, due diligence requirements, servicing resources, ongoing consulting and education resources.
 Increase number of correspondent lenders and Optigo lenders engaged in the program.
 Continue outreach and engagement with CDFIs, MDIs and small lenders.
-Host at least two roundtable discussions with SFIs.
-Publish playbook for Optigo lenders Identify at least one additional Optigo lender to commit to supporting small lending institutions.
+Publish framework for Optigo lenders Identify at least one additional Optigo lender to commit to supporting small lending institutions.
 Grow correspondent network to at least three lenders.
-Year 3 - 2024 Refine "playbook" for Optigo Lenders based on experience and feedback as needed.
+Year 3 - 2024 Refine framework for Optigo Lenders based on experience and feedback as needed.
 Increase number of correspondent lenders and Optigo lenders engaged in the program.
 Continue outreach and engagement with CDFIs, MDIs and small lenders.
-Host at least two roundtable discussions with small lending institutions.
 Identify at least one additional Optigo lender to commit to supporting small lending institutions.
 Grow correspondent network to at least five lenders.